Frequently asked questions

 Please know that I do not consider myself an expert; I am still learning so much about food photography and styling and the learning process for me is never ending.
 However I will try and share what I DO know as I get asked so often, I truly hope it's helpful :).

 - Invest in your learning!
 I invested in my learning and attended a group class and then subsequently a 1-2-1 class, both were immensely helpful and allowed me to take my skills to the next level.
-Consequently, I currently teach both 1-2-1 and group classes to help those interested in improving their skills do just that. if you feel you have reached a plateau in your photography and styling, please do get in touch or check out my food photography workshops page for more details.
+Consequently, I currently teach both 1-2-1 and group classes to help those interested in improving their skills do just that.
+If you feel you have reached a plateau in your photography and styling, please do get in touch or check out my food photography workshops page for more details.
+You can also check my testimonial page to get a sense of what previous attendees made of my workshops.

 - Get some great food photography props.
 I posted a blog post here all about how to get started.